mlab-modules/I2CIO01/README.md

 ## Assembly and Testing

 1. **Assembly:** Follow the provided schematic and BOM for assembling the module.
-2. **Initial Inspection:** Perform a visual inspection to ensure there are no shorts on the power supply.
+2. **Initial Inspection:** Perform a visual inspection to ensure no shorts on the power supply.
 3. **Testing:** No additional setup is required beyond the initial inspection.

 For more detailed information on each component, please refer to their respective datasheets: